-Tis the season for getting into awkward conversations with people you probably haven't seen since the last holiday gathering.
-And while it's difficult to predict the array of questions you'll be asked, one you're certain to hear a few times is, "So, what is it that you do again?"
+You can say it's the season for getting into awkward conversations with people you probably haven't seen since the last holiday gathering.
+While it's difficult to predict the array of questions you'll be asked, one question you're certain to hear a few times is, "So, what is it that you do again?"

 You can bet, as soon as you say the words "sales operations" or "sales ops" you'll be met with an inquisitive head tilt or a blank stare.
 The truth is, a lot of people —some within our industry even— don't know what pharma sales ops groups do.

 These days, selling is as much as a science as it is an art.
 In pharma, sales operations groups exist to support the company's sales-force by enabling the individual sales reps in the areas of productivity and organization.

 In essence, sales ops allow sales reps to work smarter, not harder.